 How to upload?
 After the specified upload time/date (usually 7.30am each Sunday morning), go to the home page of the Meet Up Group for Qld Landscape Photographers, scroll down to Recent Meetups, click on the particular Challenge you want to upload to and click on that.
 There you will find the word 'upload' written in blue.
 It is near the top on the right, directly underneath the 'stack' of photos.
 Hope this helps.
 Let me know if you still need help.

-Have you cast your anonymous votes in the Polls?
-Go to the top tool bar on the home page, and click on 'More"/>
+Banner image?
+Go to the top tool bar on the Meet Up home page and click on 'Photos"/>